mvolkmann/react-examples/todo-redux-rest/README.md

-To run this,
+Setup steps
 * npm install
 * mongod
 * npm run build

-* node server.js
+To use only Node server to serve content and host REST services
+* npm run rest-server
 * browse localhost:1919

-Proposed steps that aren't working yet:
+To use Node server to host REST services and webpack to serve content (for hot reload)
-* npm install
+* npm run rest-server
-* mongod
 * npm start
-* browse localhost:1919
+* browse localhost:8080